account931/My_filament_laravel_12/README.md

 <p> ----------------------------------------------------------------------------------------- </p>
 ## 19.2 Scheduled jobs
-In Laravel 12 there is no Console\Kernel, so you may define all of your scheduled tasks in routes/console.php || AppServiceProvider (if you need more control, dependencies, or app logic during boot)
+In Laravel 12 there is no Console\Kernel, so you may define all of your scheduled tasks in routes/console.php || AppServiceProvider (if you need more control, dependencies, or app logic during boot) </br>

+How run Scheduled jobs, run inside container </br>
 <code>
 php artisan schedule:run //step 1 trigger scheduled tasks php artisan queue:work   //step 2 processes queued jobs.  //starts a worker that listens for new jobs on the queue and executes them in real-time.